pc035860/angular-scroll-watch/README.md

 Base directive to specify a scroll-watch configuration. **Required for any watching activity.**

-`scroll-watch` should be used at least one of these directives: `sw-style`, `sw-class`, `sw-broadcast` to take effect., since itself is a configuration directive.
+`scroll-watch` should be used at least one of these directives: `sw-style`, `sw-class`, `sw-broadcast` to take effect, since itself is just a configuration directive.

 ```html
 <div scroll-watch="{from: 0, to: 1000}"